What do you focus on usually?

 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.” – Philippians 4:8 (NKJV)

-ReferencesThank Sri with a coffee 🙂
+ReferencesThank Sri 🙂